oncogenetics/R_UDF/README.md

 # R functions

+## SampleLocation
-## SampleLocation - DNA selection from plates...
+DNA selection from plates...

+## GeneSymbol
-## GeneSymbol - collapse transcripts into gene symbols.
+Collapse transcripts into gene symbols.
 Output is a Granges object for defined region in a chromosome.

 ### Example 1: Get all genes for chr17
 ```r
 allGenesChr17 <- udf_GeneSymbol(chrom = "chr17")